MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/brief-paper.md

 ### What do the answers to these questions mean for policymaking?

-There are at least two policy conclusions that can be drawn from the
-results:

-1. The number of teachers in public education tend to be unresponsive to the demand of teachers.
+There are at least two policy conclusions that can be drawn from the results.
+First of all, the number of teachers in public education tend to be unresponsive to the demand of teachers.
 Given the increase of public school enrolment in Ecuador, this means government should introduce new policies to encourage public teacher hiring.

-2. Policy makers should be aware of the systematic concentration of different types of educational institutions in Ecuador.
+Secondly, policy makers should be aware of the systematic concentration of different types of educational institutions in Ecuador.
 Purely private institutions (instituciones fiscales) tend to concentrate in large cities, where ST ratios also tend to be high.
 Semi-private institutions (instituciones fiscomisionales) tend to concentrate in lesser populated areas, where ST ratios tend to be low.
-To avoid a rise in ST ratios, government policy should thus focus on reducing the transition to public institutions from **purely** private institutions.
+To avoid a rise in ST ratios, government policy should thus focus on reducing the transition to public institutions from **entirely** private institutions.

 These policy recommendations are of course limited.
 An essential limitation is that ST ratios tends to be necessary but not sufficient